kylethayer/culture-debugging-study-data/Study 2/fileAndFieldDescriptions.md

 10. tradition: "TRADITION (respect for tradition, humbleness, accepting one's portion in life, devotion, modesty)"
 11. conformity: "CONFORMITY (obedience, honoring parents and elders, self-discipline, politeness)"
 12. security: "SECURITY (national security, family security, social order, cleanliness, reciprocation of favors)"
-13. conservation: Aggregate measure of conservation vs. openness to change, based on the individual answers
+13. conservation: Aggregate measure of conservation vs. openness to change, based on the individual answers using the formula above
-14. selfTranscendence: Aggregate measure of self-transcendence vs. self-enhancement based on the individual answers
+14. selfTranscendence: Aggregate measure of self-transcendence vs. self-enhancement, based on the individual answers using the formula above

 ## world-bank gdp per capita.csv
 1. Country